BlueSmiley/Pdxsite/README.md

 ## Deployment

-Current deployment is on an ec2 instance which follows the above steps and pulls the git repo The site can then be accesed using the domain address pdxgraphs.me
+Current deployment is on an ec2 instance which pulls the git repo and follows the steps above.
+The site can then be accesed using the domain address pdxgraphs.me